-Innovative user interfaces have helped a number of products get adopted, here are three examples to stimulate your thinking.
+Innovative user interfaces have helped a number of products get adopted.
+These are three examples–interview, treemap, and tornado chart–may help to stimulate your thinking.

 1. Interview Metaphor: early tax preparation software automated a literal view of the paper forms.
 Intuit, I believe, was first to switch to an interview format that captured the information in a way that was easier to understand and manage/update.
 This was a clever reconceptualization of the problem that has been widely adopted.
 It was “better” in the sense that it was more easily understood by a consumer who only filled out one tax return a year.